melvn/site/about.md

 I've had the chance to design and deploy ML applications that has served thousands of users, including [StopOdds.com](https://github.com/{{ site.author.github }}/StopOdds), an end-to-end ML project where I built inference services with FastAPI, set up CI/CD pipelines, added monitoring, and automated retraining.
 I've also explored smart contract security with LLMs, real estate price prediction, and deep learning image classification throughout my time as a student.
 Most of my work emphasizes simplicity, data quality, and making sure systems can be trusted in real-world settings.

-Right now, I'm especially interested in reasoning and frontier models.
+Right now, I'm especially interested in deep learning and reasoning models.
 I'm always experimenting with new ways to bridge research and production.

 ## Projects